<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • CLP Pictograms (in the European Union)

-OSHA's Hazard Communication Standard (HCS, or HazCom 2012) defines nine hazard pictograms, one of which is optional.
+However, each of these names refers to the same thing? a symbol used on a GHS label to identify hazards.
+OSHA's Hazard Communication Standard defines nine hazard pictograms, one of which is optional.
 By specifying standard hazard pictograms the HCS ensures consistency in the labeling of all chemicals, eliminating confusion and making the labels easier to understand.

-OSHA's Requirements
+OSHA's HazCom Pictogram Requirements

 OSHA requires that labels be used to inform workers about chemical hazards, and that those labels include hazard pictograms.
 The hazard pictograms quickly and accurately alert users to the types of hazards resulting from exposure to the chemical.